The signs of dominance are pretty clear, when you know what you need to pay attention to.

 Look at the character Tony Montana in Scarface.
 What’s the obvious sign that is a dominant man?

-Tony has never seen the Frank, he has never been to that place before.
-Going into unknown places is where you will see most people behave tentatively, looking around for leadership’s cues.
+Tony has never seen Frank, and has never been to his place.
+Unknown environments is where you will see most people behave tentatively, looking around for leadership’s cues.

-Super dominant individuals will take the lead even in unknown situations, which is exactly what Tony does as he starts walking towards the house first.
+Super dominant individuals will take the lead even in unknown environments, which is exactly what Tony does as he starts walking towards the house first.

 Omar, who is Frank’s friend, has to speed up to catch up with Tony.
 The character of Tony Montana is a typical meathead/young gun.